janmerhar/spletna_ucilnica_neo_learn/README.md

 # Spletna Učilnica Neo Learn Documentation

-"Spletna Učilnica Neo Learn" is a web-based learning platform designed to facilitate online education.
+Spletna Učilnica Neo Learn is a web-based learning platform designed to facilitate online education.
 The platform offers a range of features to enhance the learning experience for both educators and students.

 ## Table of Contents